 - I make it a point to avoid violent movies and TV shows.

 - I become unpleasantly aroused when a lot is going on around me.

 - Being very hungry creates a strong reaction in me, disrupting my concentration or mood.

 - Changes in my life shake me up.

 - I notice and enjoy delicate or fine scents, tastes, sounds, works of art.

 - I make it a high priority to arrange my life to avoid upsetting or overwhelming situations.

 - When I must compete or be observed while performing a task, I become so nervous or shaky that I do much worse that I would otherwise.

 - When I was a child, my parents or teachers seemed to see me as sensitive or shy.

-If you are a highly sensitive person and would like to discuss how I can support you in being your best self, please contact me.
+If you are a highly sensitive person and would like to discuss how therapy can help you in being your best self, please contact me.